THE BEST VALUE CARBON WHEELSET

 Zipp 303 S – Best for tubeless, hookless tire road disc riders

-If the Zipp 303 S Tubeless Disc-Brake wheelset I rode for this review didn’t have the Zipp logo on the side of its rims, I wouldn’t have guessed it was from Zipp.
+If the Zipp 303 S Tubeless Disc-Brake wheelset I rode for this review didn’t have the Zipp logo on the sides of its rims, I wouldn’t have guessed it was from Zipp.

 Regardless, it’s clearly a best value carbon wheelset winner.

-It has better than average lateral stiffness and average vertical compliance (aka comfort).
-That’s the opposite of almost every Zipp wheelset I’ve ever ridden, and I’ve ridden quite a few in the 202, 303, and 404 series.
+It has better-than-average lateral stiffness and average vertical compliance (i.e., comfort).
+That’s the opposite of almost every Zipp wheelset I’ve ever ridden, and I’ve ridden quite a few in the 202, 303, and 404 series, as well as the recent NSW and SW models.

 The high lateral stiffness is certainly welcome.
-Over the years, I’ve suggested to many larger or heavier-than-average readers that they go with a stiffer wheelset than those from Zipp.
-Lateral stiffness also translates to good handling in these wheels and effective climbing for a wheelset of its weight.
+Over the years, I’ve suggested to many larger or heavier-than-average readers that they opt for a stiffer wheelset than those from Zipp.
+Lateral stiffness also translates into good handling in these wheels and effective climbing for a wheelset of its weight.

 Less than Zipp-like comfort in the 303 S isn’t a knock, and it’s certainly not an issue.
 These are more like the comfort of the average mid-depth carbon wheelset.
 I did many 50-mile rides on them without any compliance-induced fatigue.
 It’s just that I had just gotten used to Zipp wheels being supremely comfortable.